Before we visit with today's author, I want to announce that the winner of the signed copy of Colleen Coble's novel, Lonestar Angel, is:

-Thank you, Elizabeth, for visiting with us and telling us about your novella.
-Readers, Elizabeth has offered to give a signed copy of her book to the winner of our drawing on Monday, January 3.
+Thank you, Elizabeth, for visiting with us and telling us about your novel.
+Readers, Elizabeth has offered to give a signed copy of her book to the winner of our drawing on Monday, October 24.
 To enter, leave a comment below in answer to Elizabeth's question, above.
+"Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.

 Annoying legal disclaimer: drawings void where prohibited; open only to U.S. residents; the odds of winning depend upon the number of participants.
 See full disclaimer HERE.